-[3/22/12 Update: The Senate passed a version of the JOBS Act today with the Merkley-Brown Amendment, which includes a number of safeguards for investors: It requires publicly audited financials for companies seeking over $500,000, additional accountability for companies, industry registration for funding portals, scalable investment caps for investors, a three-week waiting period after funding closes (before funds are received) to uncover potential fraud, and disclosure of capital-raising fees.
-While I remain skeptical about the principles and incentives at play as described below, these additions, well executed, could mitigate many of the most serious concerns I’ve expressed here.]
+[March 2012 Update: The Senate passed a version of the JOBS Act today with the Merkley-Brown Amendment, which includes a number of safeguards for investors: It requires publicly audited financials for companies seeking over $500,000, additional accountability for companies, industry registration for funding portals, scalable investment caps for investors, a three-week waiting period after funding closes (before funds are received) to uncover potential fraud, and disclosure of capital-raising fees.
+While I remain skeptical about the principles and incentives at play in equity crowdfunding as described below, these additions, well executed, could mitigate many of the most serious concerns I’ve expressed here.]

 The verb “to disrupt” in all its forms is rightly popular in the startup world.
 To many entrepreneurs, few things are as personally satisfying (or as lucrative) as disrupting an entrenched, complacent, monopolistic, inefficient or stagnant market in ways that often empower consumers and producers alike.
 Consumer Internet and mobile technology businesses continue to be rife with opportunities for disruption.